GarterPoom/GISTDA-Wildfire-Extraction/README.md

 - input/: Contains pre- and post-fire images in TIFF format (```pre``` and ```post``` in filenames).
 - output/: Stores the processed output for each image tile and chunk.
 - Raster Classified/: Directory to store Raster GeoTIFF for perform Forest Fire Detection that have been performed image resampling.
-- Raster_Train/: Directory that moves some areas of GeoTIFF Burn Extraction to this not more than 2GB.
+- Raster_Train/: Directory that moves some areas of GeoTIFF Burn Extraction to this not more than 10GB (WIth Current Hardware Specification we used.)
+- SCL Classified/: Directory to store SCL for use to masking Cloud and Cloud Shadows out from image before detection.
 - Wildfire Polygon/: Directory to store Burn Detection Polygon Area as SHAPE file format.

 ### Features